The Neighbors: Income

 The most common language spoken in the Nobscot

-neighborhood is English, spoken by 80.4% of households.
-Other important languages spoken here include Russian, Portuguese, Spanish and Chinese.
+neighborhood is English, spoken by 81.5% of households.
+Other important languages spoken here include Russian, Spanish and Greek.